dashpay/docs/developers/integration.rst

 Dash is a Proof of Work network, and similar to Bitcoin, Dash has a mining network but uses a different block hashing algorithm.
-Dash serves as an improvement of Bitcoin's shortcomings by offering a robust solution for instant transactions, enhancing user anonymity, and offering a self-sustainable decentralized governance model.
+Dash serves as an improvement of Bitcoin's shortcomings by offering a robust solution for instant transactions, enhancing user privacy, and offering a self-sustainable decentralized governance model.

 - Block time: ~2.6 minutes per block